nnamon/zilliqa-research/ds_reputation/proposal.md

                 # Calculate the position to insert the current winner.
                 it = m_DSCommittee.begin() + NUMBER_OF_DS_GUARDS

-                # Place the winner's information in front of the DS Committee Community Nodes
+                # Removes the last element, maintaining the size of the DS Committee.

-    // Removes the last element, maintaining the size of the DS Committee. m_DSCommittee.emplace(it, DSPowWinner)
+                m_DSCommittee.emplace(it, DSPowWinner)

             # Keep a count of the number of winners.